Telegraph key: Alternative designs

 In addition to the basic up-and-down telegraph key, telegraphers have been experimenting with alternate key designs from the beginning of telegraphy.
-Many are made to move side-to-side instead of up-and-down.
-Some of the designs, such as sideswipers (or bushwhackers) and semi-automatic keys operate mechanically.
+Many were made to move side-to-side instead of up-and-down, such as sideswipers (or bushwhackers).
+Some of the side-to-side designs are semi-automatic keys that operate by a simple clockwork-style mechanism.

-Beginning in the mid-20th century electronic devices called "keyers" have been developed, which are operated by special keys of various designs generally categorized as single-paddle keys (also called sideswipers), and double-paddle keys (or "iambic" or "squeeze" keys).
+Beginning in the mid-20th century electronic devices called keyers have been developed, which are operated by special keys of various designs generally categorized as single-paddle keys (also called sideswipers), and double-paddle keys (or "iambic" or "squeeze" keys).
 The keyer may be either an independent device that attaches to the transmitter in place of a telegraph key, or circuitry incorporated in modern amateurs' radios.

 Sideswipers

 The first widely accepted alternative key was the sideswiper or sidewinder, sometimes called a cootie key or bushwhacker.
 This key uses a side-to-side action with contacts on both the left and right and the arm spring-loaded to return to center; the operator may make a dit or dah by swinging the lever in either direction.
-A series of dits can be sent by rocking the arm back and forth.
+A series of dits can be sent by thrashing the arm back and forth.

-This first new style of key was introduced in part to increase speed of sending, but more importantly to reduce the repetitive strain injury affecting telegraphers, then popularly called "glass arm" or clinically "telegraphic paralysis".
+This first new style of key was introduced in part to increase speed of sending, but more importantly to reduce the repetitive strain injury which telegraphers called "glass arm".
 The side-to-side motion reduces strain, and uses different muscles than the up-and-down motion (called "pounding brass").
 Nearly all advanced keys use some form of side-to-side action.

-The alternating action produces a distinctive rhythm or swing which noticeably affects the operator's transmission rhythm (known as his ‘fist’).
+The alternating action produces a distinctive rhythm or swing which noticeably affects the operator's transmission rhythm (known as fist).
 Although the original sideswiper is now rarely seen or used, when the left and right contacts are electrically separated a sideswiper becomes a modern single-paddle key (see below); likewise, a modern single-lever key becomes an old-style sideswiper when its two contacts are wired together.